vaughnteegarden/slate/source/includes/_jwt.md

 ### Logging in a User

 Once a Rezolve User has been registered and an `entity_id` obtained, you can log in the user.
+If you just registered the user, you can reuse the `Register JWT` as the `accessToken`.

-Log them in via your normal method in your auth server.
-Then create a new Login JWT.
-Use this JWT when creating the Rezolve Session in the SDK.
+For returning users, log them in via your normal method in your auth server.
+Then create a new `Login JWT`, and use it as the `accessToken` in the `createSession` method.

 #### JWT Header